C-Otto/BitBook/documentation/commands.md

 36WvZoFtn8ng6V8RyfB76dF73rJD6FLz9a    0.0238648  [     1,127.22€] Some Description
 ```

-Note that the list of hashes associated with each owned address is updated as part of this computation, which might
+Note that the list of transaction hashes associated with each owned address is updated as part of this computation,
-cause a delay (see [Get Address Transactions](#get-address-transactions)).
+which might cause a delay (see [Get Address Transactions](#get-address-transactions)).

 ### Get Balance
 The commands `get-balance` and `get-balance-for-address` can be used to get the balance, either aggregated over all